jgaa/RESTinCurl/Readme.md

 - [x] Write tutorial
 - [x] Test cases for non-async mode (RESTINCURL_ENABLE_ASYNC=0)
 - [ ] CloseWhenFinished() must allow new requests to enter the queue and to be completed
-- [ ] Verify that DELETE is implemented coirrectly.
+- [ ] Verify that DELETE is implemented correctly.
+- [ ] Add correctly encoded query parameters from the RequestBuilder

 ## Further reading